-- A Board of Examiners may, at the request of any of its members or member of the Special Circumstances Committee, review a decision if significant information relevant to that decision, which was unavailable at the time the decision was made, comes to light, or if any error having a material bearing on that decision, or an error in the written certification of that decision, has been made.
+64.1 A Board of Examiners may, at the request of any of its members or member of the Exceptional Circumstances Committee, review a decision if significant information relevant to that decision, which was unavailable at the time the decision was made, comes to light, or if any error having a material bearing on that decision, or an error in the written certification of that decision, has been made.
 A member of the Board may request a review but it is the Convener who must review the decision in the light of any new significant information or error.
 Therefore it is the Convener, and not a member of the Board, who decides whether to reconvene the Board.
-Where the significant information presented would constitute special circumstances under the Special Circumstances Policy, the Board of Examiners should only consider this information where it believes that there is a good reason why the student did not make the information available in advance of the Board's original decision. - 64.2 If the Board is satisfied that there are grounds for varying the decision, the Board shall report its decision to Student Systems - 64.3 Where an error is discovered in the assessment or marking of any examination or any component of an examination or in the calculation, recording or notification of the result of any examination or any component thereof or in the classification or result of any degree or in any process connected with any of these matters, the University shall correct that error and amend its records to show the correct result or classification and that whether or not the result or classification has been published or otherwise notified to the student.
+Where the significant information presented would constitute exceptional circumstances under the Exceptional Circumstances Policy, the Board of Examiners should only consider this information where it believes that there is a good reason why the student did not make the information available in advance of the Board's original decision.
+Requests for review of decisions that are more than two years after the publication of the decision of the Board will not be accepted.

+- 64.2 If the Board is satisfied that there are grounds for varying the decision, the Board shall report its decision to Student Systems. - 64.3 Where an error is discovered in the assessment or marking of any examination or any component of an examination or in the calculation, recording or notification of the result of any examination or any component thereof or in the classification or result of any degree or in any process connected with any of these matters, the University shall correct that error and amend its records to show the correct result or classification and that whether or not the result or classification has been published or otherwise notified to the student.
 The University shall notify the student of the corrected result or classification as soon as practicable and shall also correct any reference or statement which may have been provided by the University whether to the student or to a third party.
 Where such an error affects degree award or classification, the School should contact the relevant College and Academic Services for approval before notifying the student of any change.
 Having been notified of the corrected result or classification the student shall return to the University any documentation which may have been issued to the student notifying the original result or classification which has been corrected.
-The student shall have no claim against the University for any loss or damage which may have been incurred by the student as a result of any error which may have been made. - 64.4 In proved cases of substantial and significant copying, plagiarism or other fraud, the

-Senatus has the power to reduce the classification of, or to revoke, any degree it has already awarded, and to require the degree, diploma or certificate scroll to be returned.

-64.5 Any member of Senatus may request Senatus to refer for investigation any matter concerning examinations.
+The student shall have no claim against the University for any loss or damage which may have been incurred by the student as a result of any error which may have been made. - 64.4 In proved cases of substantial and significant copying, plagiarism or other fraud, the Senatus has the power to reduce the classification of, or to revoke, any degree it has already awarded, and to require the degree, diploma or certificate scroll to be returned. - 64.5 Any member of Senatus may request Senatus to refer for investigation any matter concerning examinations.